davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 explores accuracy by source, month, and prediction
 * OpenMeteoEDA_202306_v006 creates tibble for accuracy by source, month, and prediction
 * OpenMeteoEDA_202306_v006 explores season accuracy by month for a single city
+* OpenMeteoEDA_202306_v006 explores season accuracy by month for all cities